PennLINC/FlywheelTools/Paper.md

 ### Architecture & Design

-Using similar internal machinery as `fw-heudiconv-tabulate`, `flaudit` loops over existing data in a project and tabulates information about scanning sequences, BIDS metadata, and gear jobs that have been run.
+Using similar internal machinery to `fw-heudiconv-tabulate`, `flaudit` loops over existing data in a project and tabulates information about scanning sequences, BIDS metadata, and gear jobs that have been run.
 These 3 tables are saved internally and then passed as input to an R markdown script that generates